meeque/tls-playground/bin/README.md

   acme     Obtain and manage certificates from external CAs using the ACME protocol.

-  server   Use sample servers with certificates and TLS.
+  server   Use demo servers with certificates and TLS.

   clean    Delete transient data.